robin-dc/Dental-Care-Appointment-System/README.md

 DEVELOPERS ASSIGNED TASKS

-●	Robin T. Dela Cruz created user interface design, which combines technical knowledge with creativity and design elements to provide a more engaging, eye-catching, and enjoyable experience.
-He was also tasked with developing website's backend, specially the appointment page and website’s admin.
+●	Robin T. Dela Cruz created the frontend, which combines technical knowledge with creativity and design elements to provide a more engaging, eye-catching, and enjoyable experience.
+He was also tasked with developing website's backend, specifically the appointment page and website’s admin.

 ●	Klaudi Mer F. Pantaleon was assigned on the websites paperwork where data’s, information’s and contents are discussed.
 He was also assigned to create the websites logos and icons.